Overview of The TGCA

 We’ve got a space for just about any event, program or occasion

 Thousands of visitors come through our doors every year.
-Whether you are looking for community hall for a wedding, numerous rooms for a conference or a quite cozy space for a meeting, we’ve got you covered.
+Whether you are looking for community hall for a wedding, numerous rooms for a conference or a quiet space for a meeting, we’ve got you covered.
 All of our spaces, except the Greenview Room, are wheelchair accessible and parking at the centre is ample.
+We’ve also got options for catering and liquor service too!

 Below is an overview of the spaces we have for rent and their capacities: